zx80/flask-tester/README.md

 see also the [documentation](https://zx80.github.io/flask-tester/), please report any [issues](https://github.com/zx80/flask-tester/issues).

-### 4.0 on ?
+### 3.4 on ?

 Improved intro example.
 Use FSA 30 for testing.
-Remove `check` method and add optional parameters to per-method methods.
+Mark `check` as deprecated.
+Make method-specific check methods handle positional status and content.

 ### 3.3 on 2024-03-25